French Graphic Decoupage Coffee Table Makeover

 This was a pretty simple project.
 I did have to make a run to Office Max to print out the rose but other than that, easy!

-But if you love it, be sure to PIN it to save it! :)
+But if you love it, be sure to PIN it to save it!

 Before you go!!

-Don’t forget to check out my friends “trash to treasure” transformations too below:
+Don’t forget to check out my friends’ “trash to treasure” transformations too below:

-I can’t wait to see what they did with all of those.
+I can’t wait to see what they did with all of those!

-It’s always fun to see old “junk” (old pieces, previously painted pieces, out of date, etc) and how much different they can look with a little love and imagination.
+Hope you enjoyed today’s transformations.
+It’s always fun to see old “junk” transformed with a little love and imagination.

 Don’t you agree?